khaledhassan/shell/README.md

 * Environment variable expansion
 * Alias expansion
     * Limitations:
-        * Expansion done on any word that matches an alias
+        * ~~Expansion done on any word that matches an alias~~ fixed: only expands on first token
         * No loop detection